Alexandru Vagner

 Alexandru Ion Vagner (19 August 1989 – 30 September 2022) was a Romanian footballer who played as a midfielder.
 He spent his entire career playing in Romania, having a total of 120 Liga I appearances with one goal scored and 62 Liga II appearances with two goals scored.

-Vagner suffered a heart attack during a training session with Inter Cristian, he was subsequently transported by emergency services to Brașov County Emergency Hospital but nothing could be done to save his life, he died at the age of 33.
+Vagner suffered a heart attack during a training session with Inter Cristian.
+Emergency services subsequently transported him to Brașov County Emergency Hospital, but nothing could be done to save his life; he died at the age of 33.